 Avital Meshi is a New Media Artist.
 She is an incoming PhD student of the Performance Studies Program at UC Davis and she holds an MFA from The Digital Arts and New Media program at UC Santa Cruz and a BFA from the School of The Art Institute of Chicago.
-She also holds a BSc and an MSc in behavioral biology from The Hebrew University of Jerusalem, Israel
+She also holds a BSc and an MSc in Behavioral Biology from The Hebrew University of Jerusalem, Israel

 Avital Meshi was born and raised in Israel.
 She currently lives and works in the San-Francisco bay area.